lyndon025/playtested/src/content/article/2023-09-08-attempts-to-bridge-the-gap-between-nostalgia-and-mobile-gaming--impressions---ffvii-ever-.md

 ---
-title: "Attempts to bridge the gap between nostalgia and mobile gaming | Impressions - FFVII: Ever Crisis"
+author: lyndonguitar
+category: Review
-description: "Final Fantasy VII: Ever Crisis is a part-compilation, part remaster gacha game that beautifully blends elements from the original 1997 release and the more recent FF7 spin-offs and remakes."
+description: 'Final Fantasy VII: Ever Crisis is a part-compilation, part remaster gacha game that beautifully blends elements from the original 1997 release and the more recent FF7 spin-offs and remakes.'
+featured: false
 pubDate: 2023-09-08
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "final-fantasy-vii-ever-crisis"]
+tags:
-featured: false
+- taptap
+- final-fantasy-vii-ever-crisis
-thumb: ""
+thumb: ''
+title: 'Attempts to bridge the gap between nostalgia and mobile gaming | Impressions
+  - FFVII: Ever Crisis'
 ---

 Final Fantasy VII: Ever Crisis is a part-compilation, part remaster gacha game that beautifully blends elements from the original 1997 release and the more recent FF7 spin-offs and remakes.